webiny/docs.webiny.com/docs/tutorials/building-serverless-graphql-api-webiny.md

 **GraphQL plugin**

-The ***[graphql.ts](https://github.com/AlbionaHoti/serverless-api/blob/master/api/habits-tracker/src/plugins/graphql.ts)*** file represents the schema we want our API to have.
+The ***[graphql.ts](https://github.com/AlbionaHoti/serverless-api/blob/master/api/habits-tracker/src/plugins/graphql.ts)*** file represents the schema we want the API to have.
 The scaffold tool creates the whole schema for us.
 We will have basic **getHabit** and **listHabits** **queries** and the basic mutations in place such as **createHabit, deleteHabit,** and **updateHabit.**

 This is a very convenient and *easy to start with* for every developer to develop their custom API services.

 ## Deploy

-To see the updated GraphQL schema, we need to deploy our newly created project by running this command.
+To see the updated GraphQL schema, we need to deploy the created project by running this command.

 ```bash
 yarn webiny deploy api --env=local
 ```

 If you are deploying a completely new service, you deploy the whole API stack.
-After the first deploy of the newly created service, we can continue deploying only that particular API service.
+After the first deploy of the created service, we can continue deploying only that particular API service.

-Now we can open our Main GraphQL Url, and see the updated GraphQL schema with ***Habits queries***.
+Now we can open the Main GraphQL Url, and see the updated GraphQL schema with ***Habits queries***.

 ![Habits Tracker query Habits](/img/tutorials/serverless-graphql-api/habit-tracker-query-habits.png)